Dumaiu/CL-CUDD/README.md

 * NB: In order to use a precompiled CUDD library, I've removed :cl-cudd.build from the dependency list for :cl-cudd
 * Similarly--to accommodate existing CUDD source and build directories, the groveller (`src/1-1-1-grovel.lisp`) now looks for directories 'cudd/' and 'build-cudd/' within the 'cl-cudd3/** dir.
 These can be symlinks.

+* [2021-12-07 Tue]
-* [2021-12-07 Tue] `config/debug-memory-errors`: When true, an error message is logged every time a node finalizer has to deal with a `sb-sys:memory-fault-error`.
+    * `config/debug-memory-errors`: When true, an error message is logged every time a node finalizer has to deal with a `sb-sys:memory-fault-error`.
+    * `config/debug-consistency-checks`: When true, calls `(cudd-check-keys)` and (cudd-debug-check)` when creating and running finalizers.

 * [2021-11-30 Tue] Removed the  `update-asdf` instructions from 'cl-cudd.asd':